neelkamath/omni-chat-backend/docs/api.md

 downloaded earlier, `rest-api.html`, in your browser.

 Since there are many operations, we've categorized each of them below.
 The same operation may occur under different categories.
-Operations starting with `Query.`, `Mutation.`, and `Subscription.` (e.g., `Query.readChat`) are from the GraphQL API.
-Operations starting with `/` (e.g., `/profile-pic`) are from the REST API.
 You can use your browser or editor's "Find in page" feature to quickly find the relevant documentation once you've found the operation you want to use.

 ### User